juniorsundarCasual/TGT/vault/volume-5.chapter-373.md

 A sombre silence hung in the room as the two let the conversation stew.
 Then, Markus let out a loud exhale, stood up and gently patted Yohn's shoulder.

 "Let's catch up after you've read at least a quarter of the books in that list," Markus said as he walked towards the exit.
-"I'm teling you, we're going to have so much fun!"
+"I'm telling you, we're going to have so much fun!"

 "Sure..."
 Yohn mumbled with a wry smile.